serdeliverance/x-mentor/README.md

 XADD course-rated $timestamp student $student_username course $course starts $stars
 ```

-### Recommendation System
+### Course Recommendation System

-In order to implement a `Recommendation System` that suggest users different kind courses to take, we decided to rely on the power of `Redis Graph`.
+In order to implement a `Course Recommendation System` that suggest users different kind courses to take, we decided to rely on the power of `Redis Graph`.
 Searching for relations between nodes in the graph database give us an easy way to implement different king of recommendation strategies.

 #### Enrolled Recommendation Strategy

 1. Random select a course the student is enrolled in
 2. Get the topic of the course
 3. Look for students enrolled to the same course
 4. Look for courses of the same topic when those students are enrolled
 5. Recommend those courses.

 #### Interest Recommendation Strategy

-1. Random select a student interest
+1. Random select a student's interest
 2. Look for students that are enrolled to course of that topic
 3. Look for other courses of the same topic we students are enrolled in
 4. Return the recommended courses (having into account those which the student isn't already enrolled)

 #### Discover Recommendation Strategy

 1. Get all topics

-2. Get student interest topics
+2. Get student's interest topics
 3. Get topics the user is enrolled in
 4. Get a topic the user is neither interesting nor enrolled
 5. Get courses of that topic and recomend them

 #### How the graph data is accessed